 To do this, you must complete Form W-4VT, Employee’s Withholding Allowance Certificate, and submit it to your employer.
 Learn more about calculating your Vermont Income Tax Withholding.
-Estimate the tax on your Social Security benefits and enter the additional amount you want withheld from your paycheck where it is requested on the form.
-An alternative is to pay estimated tax on your Social Security benefits each quarter using Form IN-114, Individual Income Estimated Tax Payment Voucher.
+Estimate the tax on your Social Security benefits and enter the additional amount you want to be withheld from your paycheck where it is requested on the form.
+An alternative is to pay the estimated tax on your Social Security benefits each quarter using Form IN-114, Individual Income Estimated Tax Payment Voucher.

-Withholding on Pensions, Annuities, Supplemental Payments and Deferred Compensation Payments
+Withholding on Pensions, Annuities, Supplemental Payments, and Deferred Compensation Payments

 Employers must withhold Vermont income tax on payments to Vermont residents when federal withholding is required.
 Vermont withholding is also required where the recipient elects optional federal withholding and does not specifically state that the payment is exempt from Vermont withholding.